-Melissa Elliot is a Ph.D. candidate in German Studies, working as a Graduate Teaching Assistant.
+Melissa Elliot is a Ph.D. candidate in German Studies, currently working on her dissertation “Forgotten Notes: Narrative Film Music in East German Cinema”, which explores the role of music in DEFA cinema as a means of expression in East Germany.
 She obtained a B.A. with a double major in Vocal Performance and German in 2008 from Calvin College.
 In 2011, she received her M.A. in German Studies from Wayne State University in Detroit.
-During her Master’s program, she spent one year studying abroad at the Ludwig-Maximilians-Universität in Munich, Germany, which she considers one of the best years of her life.
-Her dissertation focuses on the role of music in DEFA cinema as a means of expression in East Germany.
-She is also interested in how music functions in film adaptations of novels to comment upon and further interpret the source text.
-In Spring 2018, she taught a course on German cinema at Calvin College.
-Her article, "No Need for Words: The Role of Music in Volker Schlöndorff's Der junge Törleß" is forthcoming in Literature/Film Quarterly.
-In her free time, Melissa enjoys singing in the Calvin Alumni Choir, cooking, hiking, and traveling anywhere and everywhere.
+During her Master's program, she spent one year studying abroad at the Ludwig-Maximilians-Universität in Munich, Germany.
+Along with writing her dissertation, Melissa also teaches German language and culture at Calvin College in Grand Rapids, MI.
+In Spring 2018, she taught a course on German cinema.
+She is also interested in how music functions in film adaptations of novels to comment upon and further interpret the source text, which she addresses in her recently published article, “No Need for Words: The Role of Music in Volker Schlöndorff's Der junge Törleß” in Literature/Film Quarterly.
+In her free time, Melissa enjoys spending time with her son, singing in the Calvin Alumni Choir, hiking, and traveling anywhere and anywhere.

 Leonie Hintze is in her second year in the PhD program.
 She is originally from Germany, where she completed her Staatsexamen (MA equivalent) and gained extensive experience teaching at the elementary school level and in school administration.
 Her primary research interest is in Second Language Acquisition and Teaching Methods.
 She will present her work at the 2018 Michigan World Languages Conference and the 2019 Central States Conference for the Teaching of Foreign Languages.
 In her free time she loves to spend time with her family and friends.
 She also likes to be active (triathlons, gym), cook, craft, read, and sing.